EU Draft Article-Reply1

 For years, the NGO Shipbreaking Platform has insisted that end-of-life ships are “waste.”

-That classification has been the foundation of its advocacy, legal arguments and public campaigns.
-By defining ships primarily as hazardous waste, the Platform has sought to portray ship recycling as a disposal problem rather than a circular economy solution.
+In doing so, the Platform has long sought to portray ship recycling as a disposal problem rather than as a circular economy solution.

 That is why a recent statement from the Platform is so noteworthy: